apache/airflow/docs/apache-airflow-providers-amazon/operators/redshift.rst

 Purpose
 """""""

-This is a basic example dag for using :class:`RedshiftOperator <airflow.providers.amazon.aws.operators.redshift>` to execute statements against an Amazon Redshift cluster.
+This is a basic example dag for using :class:`RedshiftSqlOperator <airflow.providers.amazon.aws.operators.redshift>` to execute statements against an Amazon Redshift cluster.

 Create a table